 18. Make sure you have travel insurance!

 Many backpackers visit Colombia every year and have no issues.
 However, there is no denying that petty theft is still a problem.
 I always recommend getting travel insurance anywhere you go but when visiting somewhere such as Colombia, it is even more advisable.
-We recommend and personally use SafetyWing and World Nomads.
+We personally use either SafetyWing or World Nomads.